 I said, “You can’t give up on your dream.
 I’m sure you’ll be a great doctor.”
 I sounded like an idiot, but Evi smiled.

-“You’re the first man who’s ever encouraged me.
+“You’re the first man ever to encourage me.
 The men in the village want a woman who can cook and bear sons.”
 She gave a sidelong glance to her mother.
-“Women in Castelli are very traditional.
+“Women in Castelli are traditional.
 I respect my mother’s life, but I don’t want to live it.
-How do you feel about a woman who wants a career?”
+How do you feel about a woman wanting a career?”

 Evi beamed at me, and I thought, Yes.

 I woke with a start.
-It was time to get ready for the wedding.
-My hosts’ indoor plumbing was a cold-water shower, and I leaned on the tile and let the water flow down my head, resolving that I had to pull myself together.
-When I was dressed, Achilles appeared at the door wearing a tuxedo.
-I looked around for Evi, but she was in her room.
+Time to get ready for the wedding.
+My hosts’ indoor plumbing consisted of a cold-water shower.
+I leaned on the tile and let the water flow down my head, resolving that I had to pull myself together.
+After I dressed, Achilles appeared at the door wearing a tuxedo.
+I looked for Evi, but she was in her room.
 Tradition required that the groom and his koumbaros be waiting at the church when the bride arrived, so Achilles and I started walking down the winding dirt road.
 The late afternoon sun painted the horizon blue-gray and rose.
-Around us the hillside was a mottled patchwork of stunted trees, bare rocks, and tangled bushes.
+Around us, the hillside was a mottled patchwork of stunted trees, bare rocks, and tangled bushes.
 A breeze carried the scent of flowers, and the song of cicadas filled the afternoon.

 Achilles said, “Robert, I really appreciate your coming to Crete.
 Don’t worry, marriage and the baby won’t change our friendship.”
 This was Achilles’s first reference to the reason for his hurry-up wedding, and I didn’t react.
 He changed the subject.
 “What do you think of Evi?”
 He shot me a sly grin.

 “Is it that obvious?”

 “I’m not sure.”
 His question stayed with me.